-By 2021, Canada’s senior population is projected to exceed the number of children aged 14 and under for the first time ever.
+Canada’s senior population now exceeds the number of children aged 14 and under for the first time ever.
 In British Columbia, over 650,000 residents are aged 65 and over.
 This vibrant and active group not only has a lot of purchasing power, they’ve also got plenty of time to shop.

 Advantages of Running an Age-Friendly Business

 Catering to this older class of consumers isn’t just good business, it’s an increasing necessity in modern business.
 And, while most older people are healthy, independent individuals, there are still steps you can take to make the experience more comfortable for them.
 Doing so will see your customer base increase, your revenues will rise, and you’ll earn a reputation as a community-minded entrepreneur.
 To help you get started, here are some tips for creating an age-friendly business.

 Some senior citizens face the reality of limited mobility daily.
 Consider how these people access your business.
 Do they have to climb stairs?
 Access will become much easier for seniors if you offer the following: